 24. Effect of non-approval of proposed revision

-If the Minister refuses to approve a proposed revision of an environment plan, or of an oil spill contingency plan included in an environment plan, the provisions of the environment plan in force for the petroleum activity immediately before the proposed revision was submitted remain in force, subject to these regulations (in particular, the provisions of Division 5), as if the revision had not been proposed.
+If the Minister refuses to approve a proposed revision of an environment plan, or of an oil spill contingency plan included in an environment plan, the provisions of the environment plan in force for the activity immediately before the proposed revision was submitted remain in force, subject to these regulations (in particular, the provisions of Division 5), as if the revision had not been proposed.

+[Regulation 24 amended: SL 2026/82 r.
+92.]

 Division 5 — Withdrawal of approval of environment plan

 25. Withdrawal of approval of environment plan

-(1) The Minister, by written notice given to the operator of a petroleum activity, may withdraw the approval of the environment plan for the petroleum activity on any of the following grounds —
+(1) The Minister, by written notice given to the operator of an activity, may withdraw the approval of the environment plan for the activity on any of the following grounds —

-(a) that the operator or instrument holder for the petroleum activity has not complied with —
+(a) that the operator or instrument holder for the activity has not complied with —

 (i) a direction given by the Minister under section 101 of the Act; or